All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Eat smaller, more frequent meals.
 This is the most impactful change you can make.
 Instead of three standard meals, shift to five or six small portions spread throughout the day.
 Giving your slowed stomach smaller volumes to process at a time dramatically reduces the overloaded feeling that triggers nausea.
 A small meal might be half a chicken breast with a few bites of rice, or a cup of Greek yogurt with some berries.

 Eat slowly and chew thoroughly.
-Rushing through a meal overwhelms a stomach that is already processing food at a reduced pace.
+Rushing through a meal overwhelms a stomach that's already processing food at a reduced pace.
 Take 20 to 30 minutes per meal.
 Put your fork down between bites.
 Chewing food thoroughly reduces the mechanical work your stomach has to do and allows you to recognize fullness signals before you overeat.

 Avoid high-fat and fried foods.
 Fat is the slowest macronutrient to digest under normal circumstances.
 When combined with retatrutide's gastric slowing effect, fatty foods can sit in the stomach for hours, causing persistent nausea and discomfort.
 Lean proteins, vegetables, fruits, and complex carbohydrates are generally better tolerated during the adjustment period.